k1151msarandega/Are-we-there-yet-/README.md

 # Are We There Yet?

-A **car-like robot motion simulator** that models kinematic behavior based on input files describing vehicle dynamics and control inputs.
+A **car-like robot motion simulator** that models kinematic behaviour based on input files describing vehicle dynamics and control inputs.

 ## Overview